Codex Entry 05: The Culinary Traversal, 900–1700

 This entry is the synthesis of Cycles 48–55 of the Agent Framework.
 It was led by Agent-Culinary, with Agent-Historian and Agent-Linguistic as primary supports, and Agent-Maritime, Agent-Curator, and Agent-Legal in cross-check.
 All claims are anchored unless flagged above.
 Side Quest 01 anachronism rules are active.

 The cycles, with their per-agent journals, ledgers, and knowledge-graph runs, are published in the API Research Log.
-Each cycle is independently auditable.

 The kitchen has the longest memory in the archipelago.
 This is what eight hundred years of it look like, written down.